appletreeisyellow/assignment2/README.md

 Spring 2016

-Programming language: javascript
+Programming language:
+ - javascript

 The main code for animation is in files:
-	sample_project/animation.js
+ - sample_project/animation.js
-	sample_project/shapes.js
+ - sample_project/shapes.js

+Type:
-Type: animation
+ - animation

-Press ALT+a to start the animation

 Note:
+ - Press ALT+a to start the animation.
-  If the animation has no sound, please refresh the html page and press ALT+a again.
+ - If the animation has no sound, please refresh the html page and press ALT+a again.

 Hierarchical: